 Conventional Morton’s neuroma surgery is regarded as a last resort treatment option reserved for patients who have exhausted all other options.
 Morton’s neuroma surgery is not always successful and the recovery period can be many months.

-Traditional Morton’s Neuroma Surgery
+Traditional Morton’s Neuroma Surgery (Excision Surgery)

 Traditional Morton’s neuroma surgery involves a general anaesthetic or local anaesthetic foot block, followed by excision of the foot neuroma.
 The surgery generally requires the use of stitches (which should be always kept clean and dry), strong pain killers, and a post-operative shoe or boot that is worn for several weeks.
 Complete recovery from Morton’s neuroma surgery can take up to 6 months.